rust-lang/cargo/src/doc/src/reference/config.md

 [doc]
 browser = "chromium"          # browser to use with `cargo doc --open`,
                               # overrides the `BROWSER` environment variable
+publish-dir = "/var/www/html" # directory to copy the generated documentation to
+                              # overrides the `CARGO_DOC_PUBLISH_DIR` environment variable

 [env]
 # Set ENV_VAR_NAME=value for any process run by Cargo